Drowning: Causes

 People have drowned in as little as 30 mm of water while lying face down.

-Death can occur due to complications following an initial drowning.
+Death can occur as a result of complications following an initial drowning.
 Inhaled fluid can act as an irritant inside the lungs.
 Even small quantities can cause the extrusion of liquid into the lungs (pulmonary edema) over the following hours; this reduces the ability to exchange the air and can lead to a person "drowning in their own body fluid".
 Vomit and certain poisonous vapors or gases (as in chemical warfare) can have a similar effect.
 The reaction can take place up to 72 hours after the initial incident and may lead to a serious injury or death.

 Risk factors

 Many behavioral and physical factors are related to drowning: